Muramas/DromaDiag/DromaDiag_Primer.md

 ## How To Invoke Commands

-Commands are entered through the Caves of Qud wish interface, opened with the `[` key in-game.
+Commands are entered through the Caves of Qud wish interface, opened with `Ctrl + W` in-game.

 The syntax is always:
 ```